adamse/stump-optimal-beta-vs-ghc/readme.md

     ```

 I think it's hard to say anything conclusive without looking at the compiled
-code, or one of GHC's many intermediary languages, but it feels like some
+code, or one of GHC's many intermediary languages, but it's some evidence to
-evidence to say that GHC is still behaving optimally?
+say that GHC is still doing OK?